hundredrabbits/thebook/north_pacific_logbook.md

 As for the diesel, we're at 1/2 a tank currently, with 3 extra Jerry cans, totalling 60 L. We've used Calcifer sparingly in this trip, only to charge batteries, hardly ever for forwardness and we will continue to do this.
 We tried to time our charging sessions with calms, to help us move along, and also because it's better to motor in calms than in rough weather.
 The engine doesn't like being tossed around, neither do we.
 We want to have enough diesel to motor through the Strait of Juan de Fuca, and into Victoria Harbour.
 Distances will seem so small once—if—we get in sheltered waters, with everything being a day sail away.
 The dream.

 ##### 1600
 Devine comes in for some hot chocolate.
-A mix of cocoa powder, kinako (see Pino's pantry) and sugar.
+A mix of cocoa powder, [kinako](#kinako) and sugar.
 Warm, and comforting.
 Devine downs the cup in a second, and then falls asleep.
 I watch him doze off as I struggle to finish mine, as it is very, very sweet.

 \newpage